West Coast Region: Economy

-The subnational gross domestic product (GDP) of the West Coast was estimated at NZ$1.86 billion in the year to March 2019, 0.6% of New Zealand's national GDP.
-The regional GDP per capita was estimated at $57,101 in the same period.
+The subnational gross domestic product (GDP) of the West Coast was estimated at NZ$2,373 million in the year to March 2022, 0.7% of New Zealand's national GDP.
+The regional GDP per capita was estimated at $72,127 in the same period.

+The region had one of the strongest growing regional economies of New Zealand in 2022, though from a rather small base.

 Industries include mining for coal and alluvial gold, forestry and wood processing, fishing (including whitebaiting), tourism and farming.

 Dairy farming has grown strongly – the local dairy co-operative Westland Milk Products remained independent when most others merged to form Fonterra in 2001.
 In the 2019–2020 season, there were 150,000 milking cows on the West Coast, 3.0% of the country's total herd.
 The cows produced 50,700 tonnes of milk solids, worth $365 million at the national average farmgate price ($7.20 per kg).

 Other industries are the manufacturing and sales of greenstone jewellery, sphagnum moss gathering and stone-collection for garden landscaping.
 Monteith's brewery is in Greymouth.
-The region had one of the strongest growing regional economies of New Zealand in 2007, though from a rather small base.

 The region has been included in the "Top 10 Coastal Drives of the World" by Lonely Planet.

 Flora and fauna

-The region has the only New Zealand nesting place of the kotuku (white heron), near Okarito Lagoon, visited by tours from the small farming township of Whataroa.
+The region has the only New Zealand nesting place of the kōtuku (white heron), at the Waitangiroto Nature Reserve, visited by tours from the small farming township of Whataroa.
 This rare bird appears on the $2 coin.

+The region is recorded as having over 175 taxa of marine algal flora from historic and recent collections in the region.
+Significant features of the region's algal flora are hard to discern on the basis of existing knowledge, but include the virtual absence of some common New Zealand species, and extensions to the known distribution of others.

 Over 80% of West Coast land is administered by the Department of Conservation, much of this being in National Parks.
 These include from north to south, parts of Kahurangi NP, Paparoa NP, parts of Arthurs Pass NP, Westland NP, parts of Aspiring NP plus the South Westland World Heritage Area.
 Each of these parks have flora and fauna common to all areas, as well as species, like kiwi, particular to those areas.

 Transport

-State Highway 6 is the main highway running the length of the region, connecting the region to the Tasman region in the north and the Otago region in the south via Haast Pass.
-State Highway 7 and State Highway 73 connect the West Coast with the Canterbury region via Lewis Pass and Arthur's Pass respectively.
+Four roads run into the West Coast Region.
+The main road running the length of the region is State Highway 6.
+It connects to the Tasman District in the north through the Buller Gorge, and to Otago in the south via Haast Pass.
+Two roads connect to Canterbury to the east, State Highway 7 through Lewis Pass to North Canterbury and State Highway 73 via Arthur's Pass to Christchurch.